ioccc-src/winner/1992/westley/README.md

 requires args 2 - 4 to be `char **`.
 He also fixed it so that the program would not segfault if not enough args were specified.
-He did the same for the alternative version (see below) provided by the author (the original can be seen in the author's comments below).
+He did the same for the alternative version (see below) provided by the author (the original can be seen in the author's remarks below).
 Thank you Cody for your assistance!

 ## To run